puppetlabs/pxp-agent/modules/pxp-module-puppet.md

 ## Installation

 Place `modules/pxp-module-puppet` in your pxp-agent's `modules-dir`.
-This can either be configured in `/etc/puppetlabs/pxp-agent/pxp-agent.cfg` or by starting the agent from the cli and specifying `--modules-dir`.
+This can either be configured in pxp-agent's configuration file, by default located in `/etc/puppetlabs/pxp-agent/pxp-agent.conf`, or by starting the agent from the cli and specifying `--modules-dir`.
 Make sure that the module is executable.

 ## Configuration

-The module is configured by placing a `puppet.cfg` file in your pxp-agent's `modules-config-dir`.
-This can either be configured in `/etc/puppetlabs/pxp-agent/pxp-agent.cfg` or by starting the agent from the cli and specifying `--modules-config-dir`.
+The module is configured by placing a `pxp-module-puppet.conf` file in your pxp-agent's `modules-config-dir`.
+Note that pxp-agent requires that modules' configuration files are named as `<module name>.conf`.
+Also, the `modules-config-dir` path can either be configured in `/etc/puppetlabs/pxp-agent/pxp-agent.conf` or by starting the agent from the cli and specifying `--modules-config-dir`.

-The configuration file will have one field:
+The configuration file should have one field:

 * `puppet_bin` : The location of the puppet executable on the system pxp-agent is running on.